Code-Institute-Submissions/away-day/README.md

         - [European Super League](https://superleague.co.uk/);
 - The four search refine buttons allow users to the search for pubs, cafes, hotels and restaurants.
 This returns the top five entries based on Google's Prominence ranking.
 - The search box allows for a user to find any other type of location beyond the four above, or a particular place using AutoComplete.
+There are issues with this feature that are detailed in the [testing](TESTING.md) log.
 - Each place that Google returns is then assigned a clickable marker that displays the place's name, rating and website, as well as that location's top-ranked photograph.